-How to Withdraw Money From a Bank
+How to Withdraw Money from a Bank

 Withdraw money from an ATM

-If you have a checking account or a savings account that offers debit or ATM cards, you can make withdrawals at any ATM.
+If you have a checking account or a savings account that offers debit or ATM cards, you can typically make withdrawals at any ATM.
 Just insert your debit or ATM card and verify your identity with your PIN.

 You may encounter limits when withdrawing cash from an ATM.
 Banks may set daily withdrawal limits to help prevent fraud and theft, and individual ATMs may have lower limits set at the discretion of the ATM owner.